 Do you prioritise your own practice?
 By Jo De Rosa

-Let’s face it life is busy.
+Let’s face it, life is busy.
 We all have a million things to do, classes to get to, kids to organise and whatever else lies within our commitments.
 Often it is our own needs that are not met and our personal practice can easily become buried, as we fall victim to the land of the overworked.
-We pile on the pressure to be our best and can forget the foundation of the teachings; balance has gone out the window.
+We pile on the pressure to be our best and can forget the foundation of the teachings; the balance has gone out the window.

 When we get caught up in our outer world, with no time for inner truth, our teaching becomes inconsistent, incongruent and out of alignment with who we really are.
 This is when resistance to teach rears its ugly head and it can be difficult to get on the mat altogether.
 We become resentful of those that find teaching and their practice effortless, and we wonder where did it all go wrong?

 We must begin to put ourselves, not our students, family or friends, first again; something that us empaths find very difficult indeed.

 “Ensure you put your own oxygen mask on first, before you tend to children”